2022 Genesis GV70 Review, Ratings, Specs, Prices, and Photos

 How safe is the Genesis GV70?

-Genesis expects the 2022 GV70 to earn a five-star NHTSA rating and a TSP+ pick from the IIHS, but we won’t assign it a safety rating until those agencies complete crash testing.
+Genesis expects the 2022 GV70 to earn a five-star NHTSA rating to go with the TSP+ pick already earned from the IIHS.
+For now, it rates an 8 here, with that crash-test score still pending but points racked up for IIHS scores, standard safety tech, and available safety options.

+It misses a point for rearward vision, which gets blocked by its unusual roof pillar design.

 In what Genesis claims to be a segment first, one of the eight airbags deploys between the front seats to buffer the front passengers from hitting one another or the console.